 In everything we do, the Fund focuses on community-driven solutions rather than top-down remedies.
 Our lean, nimble team requires us to trust the knowledge, expertise and leadership of our partners.

-Fund Advisor for Girls’ Rights
+Executive Director and Fund Advisor for Girls’ Rights

 Fund Advisor for Gun Violence Prevention and Communications